StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description: whether to enable text based rewrite by default, if true it will build ast tree in materialized view initialization.
+- Description: Whether to enable text-based query rewrite by default.
+If this item is set to `true`, the system builds the abstract syntax tree while creating an asynchronous materialized view.
 - Introduced in: v3.2.5

 ##### enable_mv_automatic_active_check